anotherhadi/wtui-components/README.md

 ![ANSI Example](https://file.anotherhadi.com/wtui-components/ansi.gif)

-The `ansi` component provides a simple and user-friendly way to add color and formatting to terminal output in Go applications.
+The `ansi` package provides a simple and user-friendly way to add color and formatting to terminal output in Go applications.
 Enhance your command-line interfaces with vibrant text, background colors, and text styles, making your output more readable and visually appealing.

-You can found an example with and without options [here](https://github.com/anotherhadi/wtui-components/blob/main/ansi/example/main.go)
+You can found an example [here](https://github.com/anotherhadi/wtui-components/blob/main/ansi/example/main.go)

 ### Asciimoji